 The NZ Transport Agency, NZ Police and Ministry of Transport are in the process of finalising the 2019-21 Road Safety Partnership Programme (RSPP) for approval by Ministers.
 The RSPP will set out the level of investment into road policing over the next two years and establish clear priority activities for road policing that are aligned with the proposed focus areas for the strategy.

-Both enforcement activities and effective prevention and education activities will be deployed based on risk and targeted to mitigate high-risk behaviours, particularly restraint use; alcohol, drug and fatigue impairment; driver distraction; and speed.
+Both enforcement activities and effective prevention and education activities will be deployed based on risk and targeted to mitigate high-risk behaviours, particularly restraint use, alcohol and drug impairment, driver distraction and speed.
 This investment in road policing, alongside the broader investment being committed across the sector, will contribute to improved road safety outcomes.

-74.2.
+72.2.
 Review financial penalties and remedies